hipe/tmx/lib/skylab/brazen/doc/issues/002-brazen-CLI.md

 properties are actually "officious" options (things like --version and --help, actually more like actions than options); we don't want these to become arguments. this could stand to be improved.

+## :#pedagogy-1875

+### fine-tuning modality expression decisions

+depending on the simplicity of your action, "isomorphic inference" may "just work" and you won't have to make a custom action adapter.

+but sometimes of out usability and sometimes out of necessity you will need to modify the choices that would have otherwise been made by inference; when expressing outwards and interpreting inwards the data for and of your particular actions.

+here, because we have subclassed the library's action adapter base class *and set it to this same exact const name in our modality class*, it is this class that will be used as a base class for the generated action adapters of this modality client.

+### fine-tuning the formal properties

+for any "action adapter" for which you want to modify the formal properties of the (back) action somehow, use the below const name to indicate the list of names of such formal properties.

+(we put "back" in parenthesis because all actions are "back actions" -- when dealing with the front we always call them "action adapters" to at least *help* with the possible confusion.)

+some important facets of this employed here:

+  • the fact that we have set this const in our action adapter *base* class will be equivalent to having set this const to this value in all of its subclasses, because that's the way constants work in the platform (provided you access them in the inheritence- sensitive way we do).

+  • every *generated* action adapter in our application will be built of this class for the reason explained in the previous section (namely, that the const that holds this class has this particular magic name). as such, this "list of names" (of formal properties to modify) applies to these generated action adapters as well.

+  • it will have no effect for a name to appear in the list that does not correspond to a formal property for the action. this is by design, so that you can create one "master list" of names of properties you want to mutate in your base class, and have it not break on those actions that do not have this or that property.

+  • setting the list-of-names const to false-ish is equivalent to the empty list. you may want to modify your base class to ignore a list set by a parent class.

+## :#pedagogy-1975

+here is a crash-course on how you make a custom action adapter:

+  • from the top of inside your modality client, you must use a "box module" with this exact const name. ("box modules" are modules that strictly contain nothing but other modules (e.g classes), and typically contain a business-like collection).

+  • note that we *do* take into account any "promotions" here - the "init" action lives under the  is "promoted", we still write this around where it lives in the module taxonomy.

+  • if we needed to customize the action adapter for a node that (after promotion) is not in the top level, we would need to follow the same taxonomy here, reconstructing the tree as necessary, but written to correspond to the tree after promotion.
+    (EDIT: something about `Branch_Adapter`)

+  • we subclass our custom action adapter class. if you had none you would use the base class of the same name from the [br] lib, which might actually look exactly the same because of how consts work.
+_